nwsw/nwcplugin-api/api/overview.md

 ## Support Packages

-The following support packages are available for use by the user object plugin, depending on which event method is currently executing in context:
+The following support packages are available for use by the object plugin, depending on which event method is currently executing in context:

 - [nwc](nwc.md)